hfboyce/tableau_course/_sources/lessons/tableau2.md

 <img src="imgs/filter10.png"  width = "85%" alt="404 image" />

-Since both of these fields as measures, we can filters in the following ways:
+Since both of these fields as measures, we can filter in the following ways:

 - **Range of Values/Dates:** This means you can filter the data to include or exclude more values.
 You can pick the minimum and maximum values.

-- **At Least/Starting Date:** This has a fixed maximum value and with an open ended minimum value that the user chooses.
+- **At Least/Starting Date:** This has a fixed maximum value and an open-ended minimum value that the user chooses.

-- **At Most/Ending Date:** This has a fix minimum values with an open ended maximum value that the user chooses.
+- **At Most/Ending Date:** This has a fixed minimum value with an open-ended maximum value that the user chooses.

-For time periods there are are 2 more called **Relative to Now** and **Browse periods** where the values must be continuous.
+For periods there, there are 2 more called **Relative to Now** and **Browse periods** where the values must be continuous.